 Left-behind baggage is closely related to the left behind index KPI.
 Instead of calculating a percentage, this KPI provides the total number of baggage left at the origin airport.

 Mishandled Baggage Index

 Mishandled baggage describes each piece of baggage that isn’t delivered at the planned destination airport.
-The reasons are manifold: left-behind, loaded to the wrong aircraft, lost, damaged, etc. Compared to the left-behind index, the key performance indicator is a holistic view on the baggage topic.
+The reasons are manifold: left-behind, loaded to the wrong aircraft, lost, damaged, etc. Compared to the left-behind index, the key performance indicator is a holistic view of the baggage topic.
 Accordingly, the mishandled baggage index KPI calculates the amount of mishandled baggage concerning overall transported luggage.

 Accordingly, the mishandled baggage index KPI calculates the amount of mishandled baggage concerning overall transported baggage.

-An essential KPI that calculates the overall amount of bags handled during a period (hour, day, week, etc.)
+An essential KPI calculates the overall amount of bags handled during a period (hour, day, week, etc.)

 Airline Punctuality KPIs